*As of Jul 9, 2 AM local time.*

 Severe Heat Alert Active

 An Extreme Heat Warning is currently in effect for Queen Creek, Texas, signaling severe and expected urgency from the National Weather Service.
 This alert remains active until July 10 at 8:00PM MST.
 The warning underscores the dangerous conditions residents are facing, with heat index values projected to reach as high as 112 today and 111 tomorrow.
-These values indicate that the combination of heat and humidity will make it feel significantly hotter than the actual air temperature, posing serious health risks to anyone exposed to the elements for extended periods.

 Current Conditions and Forecast